braze-inc/braze-docs/_docs/_partners/message_orchestration/channel_extensions/ecommerce/shopify_beta/using_shopify_with_braze.md

 # Using Shopify with Braze

-> This page shows you how you can use the Shopify integration in Braze, such as in your campaigns, Canvases, segments, and how to disable checkout notifications in Shopify.
+> This page shows you how you can use the Shopify integration in Braze, such as in your campaigns, Canvases, segments, and how to disable checkout notifications in Shopify.<br><br>This is part of the [Shopify beta collection]({{site.baseurl}}/shopify_beta/).

 ## Prerequisites